-Exceptions should take account of more frequent or longer leave periods or the granting of compensatory leave11.
+Exceptions should take account of more frequent or longer leave periods or the granting of compensatory leave10.

 - 6. These criteria do not affect the obligation of vessel captains and owners (SOLAS and GMDSS) to require all hands on-deck in order to secure the safety of the vessel in situations that place it in serious danger or in cases of the vessel coming to the aid of another vessel in distress. - 7.
 Regular risk assessment and monitoring of crew members and their collective working hours shall be conducted to: - Ensure sufficient crew is present to conduct navigation and fishing operations effectively, allowing appropriate rest periods or breaks from work according to national regulations and point 6 above.
-A "Minimum Safe Manning Certificate" shall be available on board, which informs the minimum number of crew members and their qualifications in order to ensure safe navigation as established by the competent authority. - Ensure procedures in place verify that working periods including overtime is understood in advance of employment, chosen voluntarily, and ensure that these are compliant and paid/compensated accordingly to relevant ILO conventions, national law or collective bargaining agreements, whichever affords the greater level of protection for workers, as well as consistent with any risk to crew members.
+A "Minimum Safe Manning Certificate" shall be available on board, which informs the minimum number of crew members and their qualifications in order to ensure safe navigation as established by the competent authority. - Ensure procedures in place verify that working periods including overtime is understood in advance of employment, chosen voluntarily, and ensure that these are compliant and paid/compensated accordingly to relevant ILO conventions, national law or collective bargaining agreements, whichever affords the greater level of protection for workers, as well as consistent with any risk to crew members. - Ensure overtime working that occurs in exceptional circumstances(ie. below the minimum daily rest period on 10 hours) such as to handle significantly abundant catch, and periods of equipment malfunctions or emergencies are exceptional and not routine.

-11 Within the pattern of activity of most fishing vessels, there is considerable scope for compensatory rest and relaxation for some members of the crew when the vessel is steaming to and from the fishing grounds, between operations and when the vessel is in port.
+Within the pattern of activity of most fishing vessels, there is considerable scope for compensatory rest and relaxation for some members of the crew when the vessel is steaming to and from the fishing grounds, between operations and when the vessel is in port.
 The application of compensatory rest periods to offset those occasions when the standards set out in point 4 above cannot be met for operational or technical reasons or for reasons having to do with the organization of the work, is, therefore, a central feature of this Code.